Alaska Works Partnership, Success Stories

 Trinity's level of enthusiasm for continuing her education while working in a stable career is second-to-none.
 She understands that longevity and success are two main ingredients of her future in the industrial trades.

-Trinity's apprenticeship in the carpentry trade is a big step forward for her career, and it is a testament to the benefits of vocational training and apprenticeships.
+Trinity's apprenticeship in the carpentry trade is a great step forward for her career, and it is a testament to the benefits of vocational training and apprenticeships.
 These programs offer a unique opportunity to gain practical skills and hands-on experience in a specific trade, while also earning a wage and benefits.

 Moreover, Trinity's story is an inspiration to other young women who may be interested in pursuing a career in the skilled trades.
 She is breaking barriers and proving that women can excel in these fields, which have traditionally been male-dominated.